-- If the cervix is 9 cm or more dilated and the fetal head is on the perineum, the woman must bear down and the infant must be delivered as soon as possible.
+- If the cervix is 9 cm or more dilated and the fetal head is on the perineum, the patient must bear down and the infant must be delivered as soon as possible.

-- Otherwise the woman must be managed as follows:
+- Otherwise the patient must be managed as follows:

-- Replace the cord into the vagina or cover it with a warm, wet towel.
+- Replace the cord carefully into the vagina.

-- Put a Foley catheter into the woman’s bladder and fill the bladder with 500 ml saline.
+- Put a Foley catheter into the patient’s bladder and fill the bladder with 500 ml saline.

-3-46 Why should the cord be replaced in the vagina or be covered by a warm towel?
+3-46 Why should the cord carefully be replaced in the vagina?

 The cord must not be allowed to become cold or dry as this will produce vasospasm and, thereby, further reduce the blood flow through the cord.

-3-47 Why are oxygen and nifedipine given to a patient with a prolapsed cord?
+3-47 Why are oxygen and salbutamol given to a patient with a prolapsed cord?

-- Giving oxygen to the woman may improve the oxygen supply to the fetus.
+- Giving oxygen to the patient may improve the oxygen supply to the fetus.

 - Stopping uterine contractions will reduce the pressure of the presenting part on the prolapsed cord.

 3-48 Should a Caesarean section be done on all women with a prolapsed cord if the infant cannot be rapidly delivered vaginally?